Jaylen Brown: Personal life

 At age 22, Brown became the National Basketball Players Association's youngest elected vice president.
 In recent years, he has spoken on the importance of education and technology at Harvard University, MIT, and his alma mater, Berkeley.
-In 2019, Brown was named as a MIT Media Lab fellow, and he has since collaborated with the university to create the Bridge Program, which mentors Greater Boston youth and high school students of color who are interested in pursuing careers in STEM programs.
+In 2019, Brown was named an MIT Media Lab fellow, and he has since collaborated with the university to create the Bridge Program, which mentors Greater Boston youth and high school students of color who are interested in pursuing careers in STEM programs.
 Through his work with MIT and his 7uice Foundation, Brown has taken a strong interest in tackling education and income inequality, among other social advocacy initiatives.

 He was offered an internship with NASA, was the youngest person to ever hold a lecture at Harvard, and was in the middle of a robotics class when he learned that his agent had secured him the largest contract in NBA history.

 Brown has a YouTube channel where he has posted several documentary-style video series depicting his life during the season and off-season workouts.
 The first episode, FCHWPO: Pawn to E4, was posted on January 31, 2017.
 The video title refers to Brown's love of chess.
 FCHWPO, which is also his Twitter and Instagram handle, stands for "Faith, Consistency, Hard Work Pays Off."

 Brown is a practicing Muslim, having converted in 2021.
 In June 2024, Brown performed a pilgrimage to Mecca in the form of an Umrah.

+Brown is also an avid fan of anime, according to Brown, his favorites are Death Note, Demon Slayer: Kimetsu no Yaiba, Neo Yokio, and Seven Deadly Sins.
+Brown also watched the boxing anime, Baki with former NBA player Tacko Fall, which helped the two develop a relationship over their love for anime.

+In August 2026 during a farewell event in Boston, Brown was given the keys to the state of Massachusetts on behalf of the Commonwealth by Rep. Christopher Worrell for his contributions to the city of Boston during his tenure both as a player for the Celtics and his efforts to improve the community in Boston.
+He was also presented with a ceremonial street sign called "Jaylen Brown Way" by Boston Mayor Michelle Wu.